logicly-au/pmhc-mds-spec/doc/upgrading-from-previous-versions.rst

 Data migration between PMHC MDS Version 4.1 and PMHC MDS Version 5.0
 --------------------------------------------------------------------

-During the migration to PMHC Version 5.0 and when PMHC MDS Version 4.1 specifcation files are uploaded during the period when both specifications are accepted by the PMHC MDS, the existing following fields will be migrated as follows:
+During the migration to PMHC Version 5.0 and when PMHC MDS Version 4.1 specification files are uploaded during the period when both specifications are accepted by the PMHC MDS, the existing following fields will be migrated as follows:

 * Existing episodes with :ref:`dfn-program_type` `3: AMHC` will be migrated to :ref:`dfn-program_type` `8: MMHC`